 Host Allana Nelson kicks off the Education mini-season with Simon Mtabazi of the Human Development Innovation Fund and Nour Elkhoudary of Gaza Sky Geeks to explore innovation in digital education technologies and designing user-centered education programs.
 Our guests share how they work to overcome specific barriers to digital education and about initiatives empowering learners across Tanzania and Gaza.

-Podcast Episode 3: Connecting Digital Access and Youth Empowerment
+Podcast S1 E3: Connecting Digital Access and Youth Empowerment

 COVID-19 has underscored the importance of digital access and literacy but has also exposed inequalities holding back youth.
 Host Claudine Lim chats with United Nations award-winning activist, Richard Dzikunu, and digital equality advocate, Nanjira Sambuli, to discuss the mismatch between youth empowerment and the lack of digital access, and urge decision makers to take active steps to include all those left behind.